 Development can encompass a whole range of proposals, from small house extensions through to large residential estates, factories, shops, warehouses and the erection of sign and advertisements.

-It is best to talk about the proposal with a member of the Development Quality team to determine the requirements for the development proposed and if planning permission is required.
-Officers in the Team will be able to provide written or verbal advice on relevant procedures, timescales etc. For contact information please see the foot of this page.
+You may wish to contact a member of the team to determine whether planning permission is required or to seek advice on any proposed development.
+Officers will be able to provide written or verbal advice on relevant procedures, supporting documentation, timescales etc.

 Further general guidance on which forms to fill in, whether you need planning permission and how much it is likely to cost is available from the ePlanning page ePlanning.scot.

 To assist you in understanding the planning application process we have compiled a list of frequently asked questions below.

 In addition, to assist you in applying for a planning application electronically via the ePlanning portal, the following information is provided below.

 If you want to apply for Planning Permission, you can do so at ePlanning.scot.
 Simply register with the site, identify the location or property that you wish to make a planning application for and follow the steps and guidance through the online forms.